AnyBody/tutorials/Scaling/lesson3.md

 For the latter option, we require an acceptable pre-registration transform, e.g. the RBF transform that was described previously, in order for the closest point search to make sense.
-Due to the implementation specifics most of the RBF recommendations apply to this class as well.
+Due to the implementation specifics, most of the RBF recommendations apply to this class as well.
 More details about how to create this kind of transforms are described in {doc}`appendix tutorial <lesson3_appendix>`.
-However, for this example the recommended settings mentioned before will be used again.
+However, for this example, the recommended settings mentioned before will be used again.

 Let us repeat the step from the previous section by adding one more